kennysmithed/origins2223/index.md

 - Tutorial

 ### Week 8 (13th March): Cultural evolution of language
+Due to strike action, no Thursday or Friday tutorials this week.
 - Lecture reading
 - Lecture slides
 - Tutorial

 ### Week 9 (20th March): Sign language as a window into language origins
+Due to strike action, no lecture or Wednesday tutorial this week.
 - Lecture reading
 - Lecture slides
 - Tutorial